jeff0102/b2u-conector-python/README.md

 8. **Perform PIX Withdrawal**
 9. **Perform PIX Withdrawal by Copy and Paste**

+For more detailed information about the B2U Bank API, please visit the [official API documentation](https://apidoc.b2ubank.com).

 **Note:** This is a summary; the code has additional documentation details and usage examples.